Item 47: Production

-Item 47 was directed by Marvel Studios co-president Louis D'Esposito, written by Eric Pearson, and music by Christopher Lennertz.
+Item 47 was directed by Marvel Studios co-president Louis D'Esposito, written by Eric Pearson, and composed by Christopher Lennertz.
 The short film, which was filmed over four days, has a runtime of 12 minutes, longer than the previous films, which were no longer than 4 minutes.
-Pearson and D'Esposito had the idea for the short after watching The Avengers and thinking, "New York is a mess.
+Pearson and D'Esposito had the idea for the short after watching the Marvel Cinematic Universe (MCU) film The Avengers (2012) and thinking, "New York is a mess.
 There must be weapons everywhere".
-An early idea Pearson and executive producer Brad Winderbaum had for the third Marvel One-Shot involved the funeral of Phil Coulson after his death in The Avengers, but they opted in the end to not "rely" on Coulson yet again after having the two previous One-Shots focused on him.
+An early idea Pearson and executive producer Brad Winderbaum had for the third Marvel One-Shots installment involved the funeral of Phil Coulson after his death in The Avengers, but they opted in the end to not "rely" on Coulson yet again after having the two previous One-Shots focused on him.

 Release

 Item 47 was released on The Avengers Blu-ray on September 25, 2012.
 It will be included on the bonus-disc of the "Marvel Cinematic Universe: Phase Two Collection" box set, which includes all of the Phase Two films in the Marvel Cinematic Universe as well as the other Marvel One-Shots.
-The collection features audio commentary from D'Esposito, Hernandez, Welliver and Bradford, and was released on December 8, 2015.
+The collection features audio commentary from D'Esposito, Hernandez, Welliver, and Bradford, and was released on December 8, 2015.
 The short became available on Disney+ on January 21, 2022 along with the other One-Shots and the Team Thor films.

 Reception

 Andre Dellamorte of Collider called Item 47 "silly".
-William Bibbiani of Crave Online said, "The short is largely a success: Hernandez, Bradford and Caplan are all in fine form although, Welliver seems saddled with a little awkward dialogue, particularly in regards to Coulson, which doesn’t entirely sell."
+William Bibbiani of CraveOnline said, "The short is largely a success: Hernandez, Bradford and Caplan are all in fine form although, Welliver seems saddled with a little awkward dialogue, particularly in regards to Coulson, which doesn't entirely sell."
 Spencer Terry of Superhero Hype! said, "[Item 47] is easily the best one they've done, and I think that can be attributed to its length seeing as it's three times longer than the other One-Shots.
-With a longer run time, the short film doesn't have to rush to show us everything that it wants to - we get a clear understanding of both the S.H.I.E.L.D. perspective of the events and the robbers' point of view."
+With a longer run time, the short film doesn't have to rush to show us everything that it wants to – we get a clear understanding of both the S.H.I.E.L.D. perspective of the events and the robbers' point of view."